-28. Board of Directors - appointment and removal of the Chief Executive and other executive directors
+27. Board of Directors - appointment and removal of the Chief Executive and other executive directors

-- 28.1 The non-executive directors shall appoint or remove the Chief Executive. - 28.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 28.3 The initial Chief Executive is to be appointed in accordance with paragraph 29 below. - 28.4 A committee consisting of the Chairman, the Chief Executive and the other non-executive directors shall appoint or remove the other executive directors.
+- 27.1 The non-executive directors shall appoint or remove the Chief Executive. - 27.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 27.3 A committee consisting of the Chairman, the Chief Executive and the other non-executive directors shall appoint or remove the other executive directors.